theasta/grunt-assets-versioning/README.md

 Default value: `0`

 Only works if you choose to version your files using a date.
-Only files older than the dateStart will be versioned.
-If set to true, all files will be versioned.
+Timezone offset (in hours) to take into account when generating the date version tag.
+By default, set to 0 (GMT time).

 #### options.hashLength
 Type: `Integer`